uliska/lilyponds-scheme/scheme/docs/data-types/numbers.md

 }
 ```

-If arithmetic operations are performed on integers the results are integer as well:
+If arithmetic operations are performed on integers the results are integers as well:

 ```
 guile> (+ 123 345)